-I Tried KFC's Secret Fried Chicken Recipe and Here's How It Went
+I Tried KFC's Leaked Secret Recipe and Here's How It Went

 If there was a magical list of secret recipes that everyone on the internet has attempted to make before, KFC's fried chicken is pretty much at the top of that list.
 There are many copycat recipes around the internet, and they all claim that theirs is the one that reigns supreme, but KFC claims that none come close to the original.